Vernon Bourke

 Vernon Joseph Bourke (1907–1998) was a Canadian-born American Thomist philosopher and professor at Saint Louis University.
 His area of expertise was ethics, and especially the moral philosophy of Augustine of Hippo and Thomas Aquinas.

 Early life

 Bourke was born in North Bay, Ontario, Canada in 1907.
-He attended St. Michael's College in Toronto, winning the Cardinal Mercier and Governor General's medals in the philosophy honors course.
+He attended St. Michael's College at the University of Toronto, winning the Cardinal Mercier and Governor General's medals in the philosophy honors course.
 He received his B.A. in 1928 and then entered the School of Graduate Studies at the University of Toronto.
 He was among the first to attend the Pontifical Institute of Mediaeval Studies where he worked under Etienne Gilson.
 He earned his M.A. in 1929 during which time he taught ancient philosophy at St. Michael's College from 1928 to 1931.

 In 1931, he joined the faculty of St. Louis University as instructor of philosophy.
 He earned his Ph.D. in 1937 and became an assistant professor of philosophy in 1938, an associate professor in 1942, and full professor in 1946.